 \subsection{Devices Used for Eye Tracking}

 A wide range of devices is used for eye-tracking purposes, each best suited to different research needs and application contexts.
 Kaduk et al. \cite{kaduk2024webcam} emphasized how integrating webcam-based eye-tracking systems has significantly expanded access to gaze research by utilizing commonly available devices such as personal computers, laptops, tablets, and mobile phones.
 These systems are limited to user mobility, but offer convenience and easy access.
-The study found that webcam eye trackers are generally less precise than specialized laboratory-grade systems like the EyeLink 100, a stationary eye-tracking device positioned near screen displays.
+The study found that webcam eye trackers are generally less precise than specialized laboratory-grade systems, such as the EyeLink 100, a stationary eye-tracking device positioned near screen displays.

-A different approach to detecting user gaze is with eye-tracking glasses.
+A different approach to detecting user gaze is the use of eye-tracking glasses.
 These wearable devices combine pupil and scene cameras to capture gaze within real-world environments.
 MacInnes et al. \cite{macinnes2018wearable} demonstrated that eye-tracking glasses, like the Pupil Labs, SMI ETG, and Tobii glasses, enable accurate gaze tracking while allowing users full mobility.
-They also highlighted the increased complexity of accurately mapping 2D gaze coordinates to targets in the 3D environments instead of flat screen-based content.
+They also highlighted the increased complexity of accurately mapping 2D gaze coordinates to targets in 3D environments, as opposed to flat-screen-based content.

 With the recent advancements in eye-tracking technologies in HMDs, new possibilities for gaze-based analysis have become available \cite{cao2023mobile}.
 Unlike traditional eye-tracking glasses, HMDs like the Apple Vision Pro and HTC Vive Pro Eye enable eye tracking to be fully integrated with your virtual and immersive environments.
 Huang et al. \cite{huang2024measuring}, in their study "Measuring eye-tracking accuracy and its impact on usability in Apple Vision Pro", concluded that the Apple Vision Pro achieved better eye-tracking accuracy compared to the SMI ETG2 and Tobii Pro 2 glasses.
-This highlights the potential of using HMDs for eye tracking analysis in virtual and real-world environments.
+This highlights the potential of using HMDs for eye-tracking analysis in both virtual and real-world environments.

 This study utilizes the Apple Vision Pro to capture and visualize the user’s gaze, a feature that, to our knowledge, has not yet been implemented due to Apple’s current restrictions on accessing the raw eye-tracking data.